DEAN NIEWOLNY, President/CEO

 Lloyd and his wife, Linda, have written the book Halftime for Couples.
 They live in Charlotte, North Carolina.
 They have three adult children.

-The Pittsburg, Texas native met her husband at church where he drew her name from a pool of 500 women to become her secret Valentine.
-More than 2 decades later, she and Keith have two daughters who are currently attending Oklahoma University.
+The Pittsburg, Texas native met her husband at church, where he drew her name from a pool of 500 women to become her secret Valentine.
+More than 2 decades later, she and Keith have two daughters who are graduates of Oklahoma University.

-As our Director of Admissions, many find their Halftime journey begins by interacting with Rhonda.
+As our Vice President of Admissions, many find their Halftime journey begins by interacting with Rhonda.
 Her nurturing and caring spirit helps people get enrolled into the Halftime Institute.

 She is a 2013 Halftime Institute alumna and considers Psalm 86:11 her favorite verse: “Lord, tell me where you want me to go and I will go there.
 With all my heart, I will praise you.”